orgaworl/UDSSE/README.md

 -->
 ## Environment:

-**Libraries**
+**Required Libraries**

 - openssl 3.0.2 15

 - PBC     0.5.4

 ## How to compile:

-This project use CMake to compile the program automaticaly.
-So you just need to run the command below to ues it.
+After you install the required libraries, run the command below to compile the program.

 ``` cmake
 sh ./compile.sh
 ```

+Then the program will appear in the `bin` folder.